-Whether or not you consider yourself an admirer of Surrealism, the quality of this exhibit is top-notch!
+Whether or not you consider yourself an admirer of Surrealism, the quality of this past exhibit was top-notch!

-While this show attempts to delve into the elusive realm of the “surreal” and the conjuring of wondrous worlds, we found the true (and perhaps unintended) focus of this exhibition to be the women artists who challenged and subverted the traditional perception of male dominance in the Surrealist movement.
+While this show attempted to delve into the elusive realm of the “surreal” and the conjuring of wondrous worlds, we found the true (and perhaps unintended) focus of the exhibition to be the women artists who challenged and subverted the traditional perception of male dominance in the Surrealist movement.

 Dorothea Tanning, Leonor Fini and Leonora Carrington explored the duality that comes with being creative women within a sexist movement.
 These artists were interested in presenting female sexuality as they experienced it, rather than as their male counterparts characterized female sexuality and objectified the usefulness of women.
 You will notice that most of the women depicted in paintings by Tanning, Fini and Carrington cast intimidating shadows, look piercingly at the viewer, appear effectual, and glance into mirrors — recognizing the duality that they are simultaneously the observed and the observers.

 We want to thank our friend Maddalena Vassena for her gracious assistance & hospitality during our visit to the Veneto region of Italy.